Robert Sugden: 2014–2019

 A couple of days later Robert and Aaron arrive home at The Mill with Seb where Liv is giving Aaron the silent treatment.
 As they talk about Gabby, Liv confesses to her role in drugging Lisa.
 Robert and Aaron are shocked but decide to protect Liv insisting she keeps it quiet.
 In September, he was thrilled alongside Rebecca when Lachlan was sentenced to life imprisonment without parole.
 Shortly after, Rebecca leaves the village with Ross and Seb, prompting Robert and Aaron to begin the process of looking for a surrogate to have their own child.

 In 2019, Victoria is raped by Lee, a stranger on a night out and Robert attacks him after Victoria receives harassment from Lee and his mother, leading Robert to be arrested for grievous bodily harm.
 This ends the surrogacy plans.
 Robert pleads guilty to GBH with intent.
 Later Lee dies from a brain haemorrhage sustained from the attack.
 Robert and Aaron both decide to go on the run together, but Robert hands himself in to the police for Aaron's safety.
 Robert is charged with Lee's murder and is sentenced to life in prison, minimum fourteen years without parole until full-time has been served.

-2025–
+2025–present

-Robert returns after being released from prison early, he walks into Aaron’s wedding to John, Robert confirms that someone posted on social media to that is how he found out about the wedding, Robert admits he still loves Aaron and they kiss on the bridge, John and Robert get into a fight, Robert later gets arrested for breaking his bail conditions and is banged up for breaking his licence.
+Robert returns after being released from prison early, he walks into Aaron's wedding to John, Robert confirms that someone posted on social media to that is how he found out about the wedding, Robert admits he still loves Aaron and they kiss on the bridge, John and Robert get into a fight, Robert later gets arrested for breaking his bail conditions and is banged up for breaking his licence.
 Robert goes on a date with Owen Michaels, who spikes Robert's drink and attempts to abduct him before being thwarted by John.
 John drives away with the unconscious Robert in his van.